 While consumer products and food are a large source of exposure to these chemicals for most people, drinking water can be an additional source in the small percentage of communities where these chemicals have infiltrated water supplies.
 Such contamination is typically localized and associated with a specific facility, such as an industrial facility where these chemicals were produced or used to manufacture other products or an airfield at which they were used for firefighting.

 PFOA and PFOS are unregulated drinking water contaminants addressed in the EPA’s Unregulated Contaminant Monitoring Rule (UCMR3).
 In May 2016, the EPA issued a health advisory regarding PFOA and PFOS in drinking water, reducing the health advisory level of these compounds from 400 parts per trillion (PPT) for PFOA and 200 PPT for PFOS to a combined level of 70 PPT.
 The EPA established this health advisory level to offer a margin of protection from adverse health effects for a lifetime of exposure to PFOA and PFOS in drinking water at this level.

 On Aug.
 23, 2019, the California State Water Resources Control Board (SWRCB) updated state guidelines that lower the current notification levels to 5.1 PPT for PFOA and 6.5 PPT for PFOS.
-The response levels for PFOA and PFOS remain at 70 PPT for the total combined concentration of the two constituents.
+On Feb.
+6, 2020, the SWRCB established new response levels of 10 PPT for PFOA and 40 PPT for PFOS.

 Golden State Water routinely monitors and tests its water, and water quality test results are directly submitted from the State-certified laboratory to DDW and recorded on the State’s website for full transparency.
 Click here to view test results on the DDW website.
 Golden State Water also makes water quality information available via annual Consumer Confidence Reports (CCR).